 “How to” guides and other resources to support you in your role as a CAS Community Leader.

 We have provided here a number of ‘out of the box’ sessions for both primary and secondary CAS Community meetings that you can download and use if you don’t have the time to create something from scratch!
 These are drawn from other CAS Community Leader suggestions and also the CAS Quickstart Computing packs.

 If you would like to add your own ideas here please do.

 NB.
 Introduction to programming in python courtesy of: https://networkofexcellencecpd.wordpress.com/

-The CAS Central Team will then set up your CAS Local Community webpage, adding you as an administrator to the CAS Community website and creating a dedicated CAS Local Leader email ID for your CAS Local group
+The CAS Central Team will then set up your CAS Community webpage, adding you as an administrator to the CAS Community website and creating a dedicated CAS Community Leader email ID for your CAS Local group